Sean Murphy Player Props: Braves vs. Brewers

 - The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in MLB.

-- The Brewers have a 3.96 team ERA that ranks 10th across all league pitching staffs.
+- The Brewers have a 4.03 team ERA that ranks 11th across all MLB pitching staffs.

-- Teheran gets the start for the Brewers, his 11th of the season.
-He is 2-4 with a 3.75 ERA and 40 strikeouts through 57 2/3 innings pitched.

-- In his most recent appearance on Sunday against the Atlanta Braves, the righty went six innings, giving up one earned run while surrendering three hits.
+- The righty's most recent time out came on Tuesday against the Cincinnati Reds, when he tossed six innings, surrendering two earned runs while allowing five hits.

-- The 32-year-old has an ERA of 3.75, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opponents have a .230 batting average against him.
+- In 18 games this season, the 33-year-old has a 4.53 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .237 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.